Kavita1928/Kavita1928/README.md

 - 👋 Hi, I’m @Kavita1928
-- 👀 I’m interested in new technology
+- 👀 I’m interested in collabration in project
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning blockchain
 - 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me via https://www.linkedin.com/in/kavita-yadav-63276a289